 As we set out to write this book, we had one main goal in mind-to help teachers feel confident and intentional in their decision-making process.
 As former teachers and now literacy consultants, we know firsthand how many decisions a teacher makes in the day.
-Each part of this book is designed to help you save time and have more of an impact with each choice you make when teaching students to read nonfiction well.
-So, here's the "why" of each chapter, to help you understand how we decided to frame things as we did, and allow you to more easily dip in and out of sections with speed and ease.
+Each part of this book is designed to help you save time and have more of an impact with each choice you make when teaching students to read fiction well.
+So, here's the "why" of each chapter so you will understand how we decided to frame things as we did, and can more easily dip in and out of sections with speed and ease.